We are delighted to welcome you onto the MIBTP programme which starts on Monday 27th September 2021.

 - Induction will take place from Monday 27th September to Friday 1st October (inclusive).

-- A full weeks induction schedule will be put together for you.
+- A full weeks induction schedule has been put together for you.
+Joining instructions will be included on this draft schedule shortly.

 - All MIBTP students will be issued with a laptop (spec to be confirmed).
 We strongly advise that you purchase a bag or sleeve to protect the machine from damage.
 (Please note that the laptop remains the property of the University).
 We also suggest that you insure the laptop but please ensure that you inform your insurer that the machine is the property of the University of Warwick.